rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/builds/_index.md

 {{% /notice %}}

 {{% notice note %}}
-rapyuta.io now supports faster cloning and fetching from repositories that deal with large files (as large as a couple GB in size) with [Git Large File System (LFS)](https://git-lfs.github.com/) extension.
+rapyuta.io supports faster cloning and fetching from repositories that deal with large files (as large as a couple GB in size) with [Git Large File System (LFS)](https://git-lfs.github.com/) extension.
+If you are working with a private git repository, ensure you select *SSH authentication* while adding a source secret.
 {{% /notice %}}

 ### Dockerfile strategy